Abdur-Rehman-Rehan/Quantum-Codes/README.md

 ## Getting Started

 ### Tips
--Avoid running minor code changes directly on IBM Quantum computers when using free credits, as it can be time-consuming.
+Avoid running minor code changes directly on IBM Quantum computers when using free credits, as it can be time-consuming.
 Instead, test your code locally first, and once it works as expected, run it on IBM Quantum Computers to validate the results.
--There will be deviation from expected results, it will not be too great, it is due to the presence of quantum noise which causes noticeable differences!
+There will be deviation from expected results, it will not be too great, it is due to the presence of quantum noise which causes noticeable differences!

 ### Installation
 Ensure you have Qiskit installed on your system.
 You can install it via pip: